OSGConnect/connectbook/frequently-asked-questions-faq-.md

 [title]: - "Frequent Asked Questions"

 ##Getting Started

 **Who is eligible to become the user of OSG Connect?**

-Any researcher having an affiliation with a U.S. institution (college, university, national laboratory or research foundation) whose science application can benefit from distributed high-throughput computing resources is eligible to use OSG Connect.
+Any researcher with an affiliation with an U.S. institution (college, university, national laboratory or research foundation) is eligible to become an OSG Connect user.
+Researchers outside US with affiliations to US groups may be eligible for membership.
+However, these potential users should contact us directly to discuss membership.

 **How do I become an user of OSG Connect?**

-Please follow the steps outlined in the Sign Up process.
+Please follow the steps outlined in the [Sign Up process](http://osgconnect.net/signup).

 ##Software
 **What software packages are available?**

-The available software are listed here.
+The available software are listed [here](http://support.opensciencegrid.org/solution/categories/5000160799/folders/5000260921/articles/5000634397-software-modules-catalog).

 **How do I load a specific software application?**

-For example, we load NAMD software:
+For example, there are three different versions of Gromacs available (4.6.5, 5.0.0, and 5.0.5).
+To load Gromacs 5.0.5:

     $ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
-    $ module load namd
+    $ module load gromacs/5.0.5

-See the section "Accessing Software using Distributed Environment Modules" for details.
+See the section ["Accessing Software using Distributed Environment Modules"](http://support.opensciencegrid.org/solution/categories/5000160799/folders/5000260921/articles/5000634394-accessing-software-using-distributed-environment-modules) for details.

 **Are there any restrictions on installing commercial softwares?**

-We only maintain open source software.
-At present, we do not have or support commercial software.
+We only maintain software that is freely distributable.
+At present, we do not have or support most commercial software due to licensing .

 **Can I request for system wide installation of  the open source software useful for my research?**

 Yes.
-Please contact  support@opensciencegrid.org
+Please contact <support@opensciencegrid.org>.

 ##Running Jobs
 **What type of computation is a good match or NOT a good match on OSG Connect?**

-It is important for the user to carefully check the computational requirements.
-Please refer the section on "Best practices - Computation" for full detail.
+It is important for the user to carefully check the computational requirements of his or her workflow.
+Please refer the section on ["Is high throughput computing for you?"](http://support.opensciencegrid.org/solution/categories/5000131843/folders/5000209523/articles/5000632058-is-high-throughput-computing-for-you-) for full detail.

 **What job scheduler is being used on OSG Connect?**